ver0z/Deformable-DETR-/README.md

 By [Xizhou Zhu](https://scholar.google.com/citations?user=02RXI00AAAAJ),  [Weijie Su](https://www.weijiesu.com/),  [Lewei Lu](https://www.linkedin.com/in/lewei-lu-94015977/), [Bin Li](http://staff.ustc.edu.cn/~binli/), [Xiaogang Wang](http://www.ee.cuhk.edu.hk/~xgwang/), [Jifeng Dai](https://jifengdai.org/).

-This repository is an official implementation of the paper [Deformable DETR: Deformable Transformers for End-to-End Object Detection](https://arxiv.org/abs/2010.04159).
+This repository is a fork of official implementation of the paper [Deformable DETR: Deformable Transformers for End-to-End Object Detection](https://arxiv.org/abs/2010.04159).
 Some small adjusts were made in the files to be able to train any custom dataset, according to what is made on the original DETR and on Deformable-DETR.

 ## Introduction